How to install GQLAlchemy

 Note

-If you are using the zsh terminal, surround gqlalchemy[$extras]
+If you are using the zsh terminal, surround gqlalchemy[$extras] with quotes:

 pip install 'gqlalchemy[arrow]'